 Integrate conclusions into one non-contradictory sum

 - Finally, join all the dots in your mind.
 Connect everything together by making sure that each fact has a logical bearing on all others.
 Let each piece of information inform every other piece.
-This is how to get your mental map of reality consistent to accurately reflect the real world.

 - Check for contradictions: Any contradiction means there is further investigation required.
 There are none in reality, so there should be none in your thinking.
+Your mental map must reflect reality as accurately as possible.

-- Check for consistency with your contextual knowledge
+- Check for consistency with your contextual knowledge.

 Finding the truth takes effort and is not easy.
 Yet it is immensely rewarding.
 Don’t be overwhelmed by the work required because it is actually a lot of fun once you get going, and the prize could not be bigger.
+It’s fun being a detective and it’s rewarding to be sure about what you claim to know.
+You need to know the truth because you must have an accurate map of reality in order to know how best to act, what to do, how to live.
+This is what becoming more conscious means and it’s immensely important for your success in the socio-political context of today.

 Nigel Howitt, Treehouse Farm